What is it?

 On July 1, 2020 and December 2021, the Minister established the new temporary background value for two types of PFAS in Dutch soil.
 For the full description, please refer to the Temporary Action Framework.

-In February 2020, the municipal executive supplemented the soil quality map with PFAS values.
-A study was conducted in Friesland to determine the background levels of PFAS in the soil.
-The background levels appear to be lower than the temporary background levels as included in the Temporary Action Framework of July 1, 2020.
-The municipal executive has decided to maintain the temporary national values for PFAS for our soil quality map.
-This means that the application standards from the national Temporary Action Framework as shown in table 1 will be followed.
+In February 2020, the college adopted the soil quality map supplemented with PFAS.
+For this purpose, a study of the background values of PFAS in soil was conducted in Fryslân.
+It turned out that the background values are lower than the temporary background values as included in the Temporary Action Framework of July 1, 2020.
+The college has decided to adopt the temporary national values for PFAS for our soil quality map.
+This means adhering to the application standards from the national Temporary Action Framework as shown in Table 1.

 Agriculture/nature1,41,91,4